Kay Ivey: Alabama State Treasurer (2003–2011)

-Lieutenant Governor (2011–2017)
+Lieutenant Governor of Alabama (2011–2017)

 Under the Alabama Constitution, Ivey was not eligible to seek reelection to a third term as state treasurer in 2010.
 Her name surfaced in press speculation about gubernatorial candidates in 2010.

 In 2009, Ivey announced her candidacy for the Republican nomination for governor in the 2010 elections, joining a crowded field of seven Republican candidates.
 In March 2010, Ivey abandoned her run for governor and qualified to run for lieutenant governor.
 She ran against State Senator Hank Erwin of Montevallo and schoolteacher Gene Ponder of Baldwin County for the Republican nomination.
 In the June 2010 primary election, Ivey won the nomination with 56.6% of the vote, to Erwin's 31.4% and Ponder's 12%.

 In the November 2010 elections, in a Republican sweep of statewide offices, Ivey defeated Democratic incumbent Lieutenant Governor Jim Folsom Jr., who had sought an unprecedented fourth term.
 Ivey received 764,112 votes to Folsom's 718,636.

 In 2014, Ivey was challenged in the Republican primary by pastor Stan Cooke of Jefferson County.
 Ivey received the support of major lobbying groups, such as the Business Council of Alabama, Alabama Retail Association, Alabama Farmers Federation, and Alabama Forestry Association.
 Ivey defeated Cooke in the primary, with 257,588 votes (61.68%) to Cooke's 160,023 (38.32%).
 In the general election, Ivey faced Democratic nominee James C. Fields, a former state legislator.
 In November 2014, Ivey won reelection with 738,090 votes to Fields's 428,007.
 This marked the first time a Republican was reelected lieutenant governor in the state's history.

 Governor of Alabama (2017–present)

-Taking office and first months as governor
+Succession and elections

 Ivey was sworn in as governor following the resignation of Robert J. Bentley on April 10, 2017.
 She is the second female governor in the state's history.
 The first was Lurleen Wallace, the wife of former governor George Wallace; she was governor for about 16 months in 1967 and 1968, until her death from cancer.